DavidKcodeRepo/FactoryPlanner/Readme.md

 ## Credits & Acknowledgements

 I did not write the recipe tables or otherwise any gameplay ideas copied into this app.
+This app is not affiliated with these ideas.

 Credit for these ideas and work belongs to Coffee Stain and KYR.ium Mods.
+These can be supported via links

 Official K-Mods discord: [KMods Discord](https://discord.gg/JsJ9XXWS7Q)